 We will pay all the costs of preparing, mailing and soliciting proxies.
 We will ask brokers, banks, voting trustees and other nominees and fiduciaries to forward the proxy materials to the beneficial owners of our common stock and to obtain the authority to execute proxies.
 We will reimburse them for their reasonable expenses upon request.
 In addition to mailing proxy materials, our directors, officers and employees may solicit proxies in person, by telephone or otherwise.
 These individuals will not be specially compensated.
-In addition, we expect to pay approximately \$5,000 to InvestorCom for the solicitation of proxies.
+In addition, we expect to pay approximately \$5,000 to InvestorCom for the solicitation of proxies, and we will indemnify InvestorCom with respect to information provided by us to InvestorCom.